onlinesellsky-tech/OMelhorSite/replit.md

 - **Framework**: React 18 with TypeScript for type safety and modern development practices
 - **Routing**: Wouter for lightweight client-side routing
 - **UI Components**: shadcn/ui component library built on Radix UI primitives for accessibility and consistency
-- **Styling**: Tailwind CSS with custom design system implementing the Livroteca brand colors and spacing
+- **Styling**: Tailwind CSS with custom design system implementing the Mentalidade Elite brand colors and spacing
 - **State Management**: TanStack Query for server state management and React hooks for local state
 - **Animations**: Framer Motion for scroll-triggered animations and smooth page transitions
 - **Build Tool**: Vite for fast development and optimized production builds